wp-plugins/links-synthesis/readme.txt

 == Changelog ==

+= 1.3.1 =
+* New: if a post has not been analyzed, it is automatically anaylzed during its first display

 = 1.3.0 =
 * NEW: The process for identifying the links are redesigned (lighter process) : now it is performed during the saving of a post
 * BUG: The ignored page are now rescaned periodically